AsankaMathangadeera/AsankaMathangadeera/README.md

     📚 Presently following the Google Data Analytics Certificate on Coursera
     💼 Background in Banking & Treasury Operations
     💻 Learning and working with Java, Python, SQL, VBA, Excel, Crystal Reports, and Tableau
-    📊 Interested in Data Science, Machine Learning, and Automation with a focus on applying these skills to solve real-world problems
+    📊 Interested in Data Science, Machine Learning, and Automation
     📷 Creative side: Passion for photography, design, and digital applications

 🛠️ Skills & Tools